HANICA-DWA/sep2021-project-opossum/README.md

 > Run all unit tests for both front- and backend.

 > **npm run test:integration**
-> Run all integration tests for both front- and backend.
+> Run all integration tests for backend.

 > **npm run lint**
 > Run eslint on all .js and .jsx files for both front- and backend.